What is a miscarriage?

 What are the complications of a miscarriage?

-Women with Rh negative blood may need treatment after a miscarriage to prevent problems with blood incompatibility in a future pregnancy.
+People with Rh negative blood may need treatment after a miscarriage to prevent problems with blood incompatibility in a future pregnancy.
 A medicine called Rh immunoglobulin may be given.

 When should I call my healthcare provider?

 Tell your healthcare provider if you have any bleeding during your pregnancy.
-If you also have other symptoms, such as severe cramping, see your healthcare provider as soon as possible.
+If you also have other symptoms, such as severe cramping, see your provider as soon as possible.

 Key points about miscarriage